- Sire-Dam -

 He began his 2017 campaign with a creditable second at Navan in a Group 3 races over 1m 6f before landing the Beg Stakes at Leopardstown over the same trip.

-Then came that agonising defeat at Royal Ascot.
+Then came that agonising defeat at Royal Ascot, before a second runaway win in the Irish St Leger.

 BCS Career statistics